Questions and answers for those undergoing an audit.

 Each year the provincial government prepares a detailed budget to show the government's plan for spending and raising money.

-The Provincial Sales Tax is a 5% sales tax which applies to the purchase, importation, or rental of certain goods and services.
-Businesses that sell taxable goods or services in the Province are required to obtain a Provincial Sales Tax vendor's licence.
+The Provincial Sales Tax is a 6% sales tax which applies to the purchase, importation, or rental of certain goods and services.
+Businesses that sell taxable goods or services in the Province are required to obtain a Provincial Sales Tax vendor's license.

 Following the end of each fiscal year (March 31), the Government of Saskatchewan prepares the Public Accounts which are published in two volumes.
 A Financial Statements Compendium is also compiled.